Google Nest: Nest Learning Thermostat

 The operating system itself is based on Linux 2.6.37 and many other free software components.

 Nest is currently available for sale in the United States, Canada, Mexico, the United Kingdom, Belgium, France, Ireland, the Netherlands, Germany, Austria, Italy, and Spain.
 It is, however, compatible with many heating and cooling automation systems in other countries.

 In September 2017, Nest released the Thermostat E, a lower-priced version of the original Nest Thermostat.
 It is similar in functionality to the standard model, except with a plastic, ceramic-like bezel ring (instead of metal) and a "frosted" overlay for its display.
 Unlike the original, the screen only activates when the device is being used; these design changes are intended to make the device appear more natural within a home.
 The Thermostat E also does not feature as many wiring connectors as the higher-end model; Nest stated that this would make it support at least 85% of homes (as opposed to 95% for the standard model).

 In October 2020 Google released the "Nest Thermostat" for the North American market.
 Pricing was made more accessible and features a mirror-like face, among other significant physical changes.
 The rotating ring found on other Nest models was replaced with a touch-sensitive strip on the right side of the thermostat body, with swiping and tapping of the touch-sensitive strip being the input method for this model.
 Learning features have been removed along with support for remote sensors.
 HVAC compatibility is the same as the Nest Thermostat E, although the bases of the 2020 Nest Thermostat and Nest Thermostat E are not interchangeable.

+In August 2024, Google launched the fourth-generation Nest Learning Thermostat.
+It introduces a borderless design and adds outdoor temperature sensing along with Matter support.
+The traditional proximity and motion sensors have been replaced by a Soli sensor for more advanced presence sensing.
+Additionally, the backplate now includes 12 terminals, allowing for connections to ventilation systems and the simultaneous use of a humidifier and dehumidifier.